3urobeat/output-logger/README.md

 })
 ```

-> Note: Using an animation or a progress bar while using readInput is not (yet) supported.
+> Note: Showing an animation or a progress bar while using readInput is not (yet) supported.
+Both will be hidden temporarily while readInput is active.

 ### createProgressBar()